 The secret sauce is meant to answer the most important part of your video script: Why you?
 Your product or service has a unique and specific selling point that separates you from the competition — your secret sauce.
 It’s the critical feature or core component of your product that’s better, cheaper, easier, or more unique, and proves once and for all you’re the right company for the job.
 Other products or services might be able to do everything else you can do, except for this.

-If you’ve done your job right and effectively hit the last three video script components, then the secret sauce should act as the tipping point, convincing the user to give your company a chance.
+If you’ve done your job right and effectively hit the last three video script components during your video production, then the secret sauce should act as the tipping point, convincing the user to give your company a chance.
 But it’s not all about the secret sauce.
 You also need to give them a little more information before they’re fully willing to trust you.
 That’s where the team component comes in.

 By now, your video script should have sold the user on their problem, the solution, and your product or service.
 Now you have a little room to warm them up to your company and build enough credibility to continue nurturing them.
 There are no requirements about what to say here, just be genuine, authentic, and unique enough to differentiate you from your competition.